adobe-apiplatform/user-sync.py/README.md

-# User Sync Tool from Adobe
+# user-sync.py: User Sync Tool from Adobe

-The Adobe User Sync Tool is a command-line tool that moves user and group information from an organization's enterprise directory system to the Adobe Admin Console.
+The User Sync Tool is a command-line tool that automates the creation and management of Adobe user accounts.
+It does this by reading user and group information from an organization's enterprise directory system or a file and then creating, updating, or removing user accounts in the Adobe Admin Console.
 The key goals of the User Sync Tool are to streamline the process of named user deployment and automate user management for all Adobe users and products.

+This application is open source, maintained by Adobe, and distributed under the terms of the OSI-approved MIT license.
+See the LICENSE file for details.

+Copyright (c) 2016-2017 Adobe Systems Incorporated.

 # Quick Links